 board.
 Many an eyelash on Norm Saunders' damsels in distress

+was painted by a nine-year-old Zina.
 I live and work in New York City, where I grew up and

 attended Music and Art High School.
 I went to college at The Cooper Union for a month, but dropped out and